yangtau/yabg/README.md

-# Static HTML Generator
+# Yet Another Blog Generator

-This is a simple HTML generator built with [Jinja2](https://github.com/pallets/jinja) and [Python-Markdown](https://github.com/Python-Markdown/markdown).
+*yabg* is a simple static blog generator built with [Jinja2](https://github.com/pallets/jinja) and [Python-Markdown](https://github.com/Python-Markdown/markdown).
 I use it to power my blog.
 Most blog generators, like hexo, are too complex.
 I just want a simple one without too many useless functions, so I build this one.